edupoux/MVA_2020_SL/Course_#3/README.md

 # Practical Assignment

-It is available as a python notebook here:  https://goo.gl/mxA5NE
+It is available as a python notebook here: TBA

 Works on Chrome and Safari.
 Does not work on Mozilla